 City officials estimated last week the renaming would cost the government $75,000 and business owners hundreds of thousands of dollars more.
 JIM REED/STAFF

+The proposal provoked a strong response from Tampa residents, who objected to the cost and to honoring a man believed to have murdered French Protestants on the spot of present-day Jacksonville.
+Capin noted Thursday that Jacksonville is named after President Andrew Jackson, who drove the Cherokees out of the Carolinas and Tennessee in what became know as the Trail of Tears.
 If Jackson had been judged by that alone, he never would have had a city named after him, she said.
 As with Jackson, MenÚndez de AvilÚs' history should be looked at in its broader context, she said.